djangocon/2023.djangocon.eu/README.md

 Follow the above instructions to step 5.

-Click on the `_organizer` folder, then your own `MY_NAME.md` file.
+Click on the `_organisers` folder, then your own `name.md` file.
 Click on the pencil icon to open the file.
 Make your changes, making sure that your information is placed within quotation marks.

-**To add a photo:** navigate to the `static/img/organizers` folder.
+**To add a photo:** navigate to the `static/img/organisers` folder.
 Click "Upload files".
 Drag or choose your photo file into the window.
 Click "Commit changes".
-Your photo should now be in the folder.
-Ideally, the photo should be 400 x 400px.
-In your `MY_NAME.md` file, make sure the path to your photo has the proper name and file ending (`.jpg`, `.png`, etc.).
+Use a square image, 320x320, in JPEG format for photography or PNG for computer graphics.
+Compress with [Squoosh](https://squoosh.app/).
+In your `name.md` file, make sure the path to your photo has the proper name and file ending (`.jpg`, `.png`, etc.).

 If you need assistance, please ask!
 Complete step 6.